suffolklibraries/lgc/content/collections/events/bloom-combat-31-03.md

     content:
       -
         type: text
-        text: 'Spend your evening in a fun and freeing dance workshop on our stage.'
+        text: 'Want to learn how they fight in the movies and on stage?'
   -
     type: paragraph
     attrs: